bitpay/bitcore-website/generated/bitcore-lib/lib/hdprivatekey.md

 **Kind**: instance property of <code>[HDPrivateKey](#HDPrivateKey)</code>
 <a name="HDPrivateKey+derive"></a>
 ### hdPrivateKey.derive(arg, hardened)
-Get a derived child based on a string or number.
+Get a derivated child based on a string or number.

 If the first argument is a string, it's parsed as the full path of derivation.
 Valid values for this argument include "m" (which returns the